ash/raku-course/essentials/loops/exercises/fizbuzz-loop/solution/index.md

 {% include menu.html %}

-This time, a loop is organised around the divisibility checks.
-Instead of direct printing, the phrase is first built in a separate variable, which is later interpolated in a string.
+This time, the divisibility check happens in a loop.
+Instead of direct printing, the phrase is first accumulated in a separate variable and is later interpolated in a string.

 ## Code